Syrian Islamic State fighters evacuate Raqqa city - SDF

 AIN ISSA, SYRIA: A group of Islamic State fighters evacuated the Syrian city of Raqqa overnight, taking civilians with them as human shields, a militia spokesman told Reuters on Sunday.

-"The operations has finished and the battle continues," Bali said.
-"Last night, the final batch of fighters (who agreed to leave) left the city."
+"Last night, the final batch of fighters (who agreed to leave) left the city," said Bali.

+Bali said no foreign fighters had left in the convoy, but an official in the Raqqa Civilian Council, set up by the SDF and its allies to oversee the running of the city, said a group of them had departed with the others.

+The official, Omar Alloush, would not say how many militants remained in the city, where the SDF has hemmed them into a small enclave.